 The Spanish Edexcel IGCSE course gives candidates the oral and aural skills necessary to cope with a variety of everyday situations in Spanish and enables pupils to read simple literary and non-literary texts for pleasure.
 Without the ability to communicate and understand a culture on its own terms, true access to that culture is impossible.
-Alongside the course we aim to provide a snapshot of Hispanic culture via films and articles and videos on music, sport and general current affairs.
+Alongside the course we aim to provide a snapshot of Hispanic culture via films and articles and videos on music, sport, and general current affairs.

 Spanish is generally used in the classroom and a range of activities is maintained right up to IGCSE.
-We organise an exchange with a Spanish school in Málaga for Divisions, Fifth Form and Sixth Form pupils and this has proved extremely popular and successful.
-Those who participate in this trip find it a motivating experience which brings to life the language they have learned in school in a real context.
-In addition, we employ a native speaker for conversation practice and you will have the benefit of oral exam practice in small groups in the Divisions and Fifth Form during some of your lesson time.
+We organise a language trip to Granada and an exchange with a Spanish school in Málaga for Divisions, Fifth Form and Sixth Form pupils and this has proved extremely popular and successful.
+Those who participate in these trips find them a motivating experience which brings to life the language they have learned in school in a real context.
+In addition, we employ a native speaker for conversation practice, and you will have the benefit of oral exam practice in small groups in the Divisions and Fifth Form during some of your lesson time.